IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Study 1: Comparative Study

-\subsection{Participants}
+While divergent and convergent intents are interleaved in the design process, they serve different cognitive goals and are supported by different mechanisms.
+To examine whether and how \sysname{}'s intent expression and reuse benefits divergent exploration, we intentionally focused more on the effects related to divergent intent in this study, rather than evaluating overall creative quality.
+We discussed the role of convergent processes in overall creative outcomes in Section~\ref{sec:convergence}.

+\subsubsection{Participants}

-We recruited 12 participants (5 females, 7 males; M = 25, SD = 1.71) through an online recruitment post.
-All participants had a background in design, either through education or professional experience.
-Six participants were graduate students majoring in design, while three were final-year undergraduates in the same field.
-Two participants had already graduated with a design degree, and one had no formal degree but had experience working as a graphic designer.
-Details about the participants are in Appendix~\ref{appendix:studyparticipant}.
-The study lasted about 1.5 hours, and participants were compensated approximately \$34 USD.
+We recruited 12 participants (5 females; $M$=25, $SD$=1.71) through an online recruitment post.
+All had a design background through education or professional experience.
+Six were graduate students in design, three were final-year undergraduates in design, two held design degrees and were working, and one had no formal degree but worked as a graphic designer.
+Details are provided in Appendix~\ref{appendix:studyparticipant}.
+The study lasted about 1.5 hours, and participants were compensated 50,000 KRW (approx \$34 USD).